All Episodes

 You know, currently the Center for UFO Studies has over 200,000 reports.

-The MUFON UFO network has likely as many, and of course private investigators have their
+The Muthon UFO network has likely as many.

-own files and we have files of information in other countries.
+And, of course, private investigators have their own files, and we have files of information in other countries.

-There is a massive body of data to be analyzed and the UFO subject is really very complex
+There is a massive body of data to be analyzed.

-and varied and if you look at the data just doing a broad survey you'll notice that we
+And if you look at the data, just doing a broad survey, you'll notice that we have different shapes of objects.

 What I'm interested in doing is taking one portion of this data and trying to find an answer to what that particular object might be.

-of an object that is described as a sphere or a ball of light.
+And in the body of literature, there is a consistent pattern of observations and reports and photographs of an object that is described as a sphere or a ball of light.

-I was very much attracted to pursuing this line of inquiry because of a number of sightings
+And I was very much attracted to pursuing this line of inquiry because of a number of sightings that I was aware of on the Yakima Indian Reservation.

-The Indian Reservation is located just to the east of the Cascade Mountains, actually
+And the Indian Reservation is located just to the east of the Cascade Mountains, actually at the foothills of the Cascade Mountains.

-And it was over those mountains that Kenneth Arnold did observe nine objects on June 22,
+And it was over those mountains that Kenneth Arnold did observe nine objects on June 24th, 1947.

-Kenneth Arnold was a pilot.
+Kenneth Arnold was a pilot?

 He was a pilot.